-Christmas at Woodcote Garden Centre is a spectacular event.
-Not only are there four reindeer you can get fairly close to – but a Santa’s grotto and trail which moves you through different brightly lit installations – which are mesmerising for kids.
+Christmas at Woodcote Garden Centre is a spectacular event – and the staff really go to town with the decorations and Christmas displays.
+The Santa’s grotto and trail move you through different brightly lit installations – which are mesmerising for kids.

-Next up we getting all the stamps for from the Santa Trail.
-Dotted all around the garden centre are large Christmas displays just for kids, from snowmen to polar bears and fishing Eskimos.
+The main purpose of the displays is for the kids to collect stamps for from the Santa Trail.
+Dotted all around the garden centre are large Christmas displays just for children, from snowmen to polar bears and fishing Eskimos.
 From a marketing angle, a great ploy to get shoppers around each and every part of the store.
 From a child’s perspective – great fun and exciting, a treasure hunt on a big scale.